 The I-751 generally requires that both the foreign national and the U.S citizen spouse sign.
 However, because there are often situations in which remaining married to the U.S. citizen spouse is untenable, the USCIS allows for certain waivers to be requested that will allow the foreign national to sign the I-751 alone.

 These waivers could be on the account of a divorce following a marriage that was considered to be in good faith, violence or other forms of abuse from the U.S. citizen spouse, or extreme hardship that would occur if the foreign national were to be returned to his or her home country.

 This waiver can be submitted either before or after the divorce is made final.
 However most immigration attorneys will advise you to wait until after the divorce is final to avoid unnecessary complications.
 You should also include the reason for your divorce in order to strengthen your case.
 Some common examples of justified reasons include a mutual agreement, infidelity, imprisonment, or evidence of marriage counseling.

 Unfortunately, her prior attorney advised her to withdraw her I-751 petition and file a new AOS package through her current husband.
 According to her attorney, this was the only way for her to obtain permanent resident status in the US. as her prior marriage had ended in a divorce.

-This was incorrect advice since USCIS would never adjudicate a new AOS application when the individual had already been granted a valid two year Green Card which had not been terminated by USCIS or an Immigration Judge.
+This was incorrect advice since the USCIS would never adjudicate a new AOS application when the individual had already been granted a valid two-year Green Card which had not been terminated by the USCIS or an Immigration Judge.
 By withdrawing her I-751 petition, the client had put herself in dangerous territory as she was left without status in the United States.

-Based on our detailed legal brief proving the bona-fide marriage and supporting evidence, USCIS approved her latest I-751 petition and removed all conditions on her residence.
-She will now be eligible to apply for US Citizenship within a year.
+Based on VisaNation Law Group’s detailed legal brief proving the bona-fide marriage and supporting evidence, USCIS approved her latest I-751 petition and removed all conditions on her residence.
+Her green card is now valid for ten years and she will also now be eligible to apply for US Citizenship within a year.